telerik/blazor-docs/knowledge-base/combobox-clear-button-click.md

 ## Description
-Is there any event that fires when you click the clear button on the combox box?
+Is there any event that fires when you click the clear button on the combo box?

 There doesn't seem to be any event attached to the clear action, I would like to catch this event to reset the list, but there is nothing to catch it appear until you click outside of the box (Blur).